-Policy objects are plain old ruby ruby classes that encapsulates complex read operations.
-One definition says that policy objects are similar to Service objects, but the difference is that Service objects are used for write operations and Policy objects for reads.
-Also, they are different from Query objects as query objects focus on SQL reads and Policy objects operate on data already loaded in memory.
+Policy objects are plain old Ruby classes that encapsulate complex read operations.
+One definition says that policy objects are similar to service objects, but the difference is that service objects are used for write operations and policy objects for reads.
+Also, they are different from query objects because query objects focus on SQL reads, while policy objects operate on data already loaded in memory.

-Most common case to use Policy objects is for authorization when you need to check combination of rules before allowing user to execute some action.
-Sometimes those rules are complex and it is better to extract this logic in it's own class, rather than putting it in controllers.
+The most common case of using policy objects is for authorization when you need to check a combination of rules before allowing the user to execute some action.
+Sometimes those rules are complex, and it is better to extract this logic in its own class, rather than put it in controllers.

-The most used gem based on policy objects is Pundit.
-In our examples we'll focus on this gem, because it shows a very good way of using policy objects for authorization.
+Pundit is the most commonly used gem based on policy objects.
+We'll focus on this gem in our examples because it shows a very good way of using policy objects for authorization.

-We have an Order model that has this fields:
+We have an order model with these fields:

-company_id tells us which company created the order.
+company_id field tells us which company created the Order.
 An Order can have multiple Offers from other companies.
 The Offer model consist of

 Let's say that we have an OffersController with basic CRUD actions.
-Before every action we need to perform authorization checks.
+We need to carry out authorization checks before every action.

-- Offer cannot be updated after order's due date.
+- An Offer cannot be updated after the Order's due date.

 We will put authorization logic in controller actions.